Colour blocks-06.png

 Expect to get sweaty, learn about conservation, make new friends, sleep under the stars and enjoy the natural surroundings.
-All cooking is done over the fire and we work in groups taking turns to be on kitchen duty, which includes providing ‘coffee-in-bed’ in the mornings, breakfast, lunch and dinner.
+All cooking is done over the fire.
+We work in groups taking turns to be on kitchen duty, which includes providing ‘coffee-in-bed’ in the mornings, breakfast, lunch and dinner.

 See our list of latest dates here.